jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-12. Reduce and expand the width of the screen and verify that the carousel and cards look good at all screen widths.
+12. Reduce and expand the width of the screen and verify that the slider and cards look good at all screen widths.

     - Outcome: Pass

-13. Verify that each holiday name links to the relevant holiday's destination details page.
+13. Verify that each holiday name links to the relevant holiday's details page.

     - Outcome: Pass